timothymcmackin/public-api-sdk-generator/README.md

+---
-# Official JavaScript SDK client for the Shutterstock API
+title: Official JavaScript SDK client for the Shutterstock API
+permalink: index
+---

 The Shutterstock public API provides access to Shutterstock's library of media, as well as information about customers' accounts and the contributors that provide the media.
 This SDK provides classes for JavaScript and Node.js that you can use to access the API from your applications.